Best Film for the Pentax P30

 ISO

-The higher the ISO, the less light will be necessary to expose a frame.
-This comes at the cost of more film grain.
+The higher the film’s ISO, the less light will be needed to capture a film frame.
+This comes at the expense of more film grain.

-It might be quite challenging to handhold the P30 with ISO 100 or slower speed films (ISO 50, ISO 25, etc).
-This is due to the fact that if you don’t have full sun, the shutter speeds will be longer than what you are able to handhold without creating motion blur.
+It can be a challenge to handhold the P30 with ISO 100 or slower speed films (ISO 50, ISO 25, etc).
+This is because if you don’t have full sun, the shutter speeds might be longer than what you’re able to handhold without causing motion blur.

-As a quick note, the ISO knob is listed as ASA on the Pentax P30.
-The transition to labeling ISO from ASA (American Standards Association) happened after the creation of the International Standards Organization (ISO).
+The ISO selection knob is labeled as ASA on the Pentax P30.
+The shift to labeling ISO from ASA (American Standards Association) came after the creation of the International Standards Organization (ISO).

-Film latitude is the amount of stops film can be overexposed while having tolerable photographs.
-Pro films have a greater latitude along with a slightly increased cost.
+Film latitude is the amount of stops film can be overexposed while producing acceptable quality.
+Pro film stocks have a greater latitude along with a slightly higher price.

-Slide film has less latitude when compared to negative film.
-That is a reason it’s deemed to be difficult to work with.
+Transparency film has less latitude when compared to negative film.
+That is a reason why it’s regarded as challenging to use.

 Dynamic Range

-Dynamic range is the difference between the darkest and brightest details of an image that can be captured.
-Areas of a photo that are not in this range will be rendered as white overexposed highlights or completely black underexposed shadows.
+The difference between the shadows and highlights parts of an image is known as dynamic range.
+Parts of a picture that fall out of this range will be rendered as solid white overexposed highlights or black underexposed shadows.

 - Digital cameras 14+ stops